-We can’t argue with numbers: The Teeter Hangups and the Ironman inversion tables are the two best-selling home inversion tables right now.
+Last updated: February 8, 2017.
+We can’t argue with numbers: the Teeter Hangups and the Ironman inversion tables are the two best-selling home inversion tables in 2016.

 Ready?
 Let’s go.

 The Most Important Factor in Choosing an Inversion Table

 Before we go into the Teeter vs. Ironman duel, it’s important to emphasize the most important factor in buying an inversion table – safety.